Bluebeam/backenddev/README.md

 # Homework Problem for Back-End Web Developer Position

 It's been a long week!
 You have been so busy and its time to relax; so you plop yourself in front of your TV and realize you can't decide what to watch!
 You think to yourself, "Jon mentioned this really cool show earlier... what was it called again?"
 Now you can just call him, *OR* you can let the new TV service *NetFace* figure out what to watch for you.
-Picking up your phone... its just too heavy!

-In this homework assignment, you will design a subset of the features for the service *NetFace* that will help solve the problem of deciding what to watch. *NetFace* is a combination of *Netflix* and *Facebook* where users sign in and make friends.
+In this homework assignment, you will design a subset of the features for the *NetFace* service that will help solve the problem of deciding what to watch. *NetFace* is a combination of *Netflix* and *Facebook* where users sign in and make friends.
 At the same time, each user tracks their favorite TV shows.
 The idea is that users might like the same TV shows as their friends, and when they can't decide what to watch, they can tune into their friend's channel to watch new stuff.
 They can also tune into their own channel and let *NetFace* figure out what the TV line up should be.

 Finally, no more scrolling through endless TV shows for hours only to give up and watch nothing!

 ## Okay, how does this work?

 We will provide you with an ASP.NET Web API project to extend.
-You will be designing the data structures on the back end to materialize the following features:
+You will be designing the data structures and methods on the back end to materialize the following features:
 * Registering friends
 * Registering a user's favorite TV shows
 * Creating the TV Channel Line-Up